Last Updated on

 6. Herpes Simplex Virus (HSV)

+This is another test that is not prescribed usually, but if your doctor thinks it is important for you, he/she may ask you to get an HSV blood test.
 Herpes is a common and very painful infection that takes place in the mouth or the genital area.
 If not treated, it can cause brain damage in babies.
-Hence a blood test is done to check the presence of this infection in expecting mothers in case they show any symptoms of herpes.
+The blood test is done to check the presence of this infection in expecting mothers in case they show any symptoms of herpes.

 7. Sickle Cell Disease and Thalassemia

-Test for sickle cell disease or thalassemia is among the early pregnancy genetic blood test.
-Sickle cell disorder and thalassemia are two types of blood cell disorder can make you anaemic and can be passed on to your little one.
+Test for sickle cell disease or thalassemia is done only in selective patients in the first trimester.
+Sickle cell disorder and thalassemia are two types of blood cell disorders that can make you anaemic and can be passed on to your little one.

-A toxoplasmosis infection may be passed on to the unborn baby f the mother contracts the infection in the first trimester, or in the first few week before conceiving, and it is this important to test for it.
-The infection may result in organ damage, miscarriage, or even stillbirth.
+A toxoplasmosis infection may be passed on to the unborn baby if the mother contracts the infection in the first trimester, or in the first few weeks before conceiving.
+Although the test is done selectively, it is prescribed to prevent organ damage, miscarriage, or even stillbirth due to the infection.

 9. Screening for Vitamin D levels

-What Blood Tests are Done at Home or the Collection Centre, Safely?
+Which Blood Tests Are Done at Home or the Collection Centre, Safely?

 Big hospitals have their laboratories, and blood tests are done in these well-equipped labs.
 These days, many renowned labs offer to collect blood samples from home to save the patients from the trouble of moving out of bed when not well.